sophiayk20/covoswitch/README.md

 - **Dataset Evaluation and Analysis**:
 - **Running Translation Models**:
 - **Evaluating Translation Performance**:
+    - There are two baselines, as described in section 3 of the paper.
+        - 1. Raw Code-Switched Inputs
+        - 2. Monolingual Translations
+    - So code in this section calculates NMT evaluation scores for raw code-switched inputs and monolingual baselines, and then calculates deltas that system translations of code-switched texts achieve from these two baselines.
+    - `evaluate_comet.ipynb`: Evaluation code for using COMET scores.
+        - COMET model: `Unbabel/wmt22-comet-da` model.

 All code (except for Common Voice transcript generation) were run on Google Colab with a single NVIDIA L4 GPU.
 Jupyter notebooks have been converted to Python scripts to facilitate future use.
 I have also included shell scripts I used in this project in the directory `shell-scripts`. `tarzip_valid.sh` is a shell script that I used to transfer Common Voice audio files from local to Google Drive after zipping them into tar.